 UPDATE - 27th October 2022

-Near the beginning of this post, I mentioned the issues I was having with my Nektar Impact LX61+ with regards rtpMIDI and how I was surprised that this otherwise quite well equiped MIDI keyboard controller did not have a class compliant interface.
-Well, after a little hunting around (okay, a lot of hunting around) for something that would suit my needs and actually work, I ended up replacing my Nektar Impact LX61+ for a Novation Impulse 61.
+Near the beginning of this post, I mentioned the issues I was having with my Nektar Impact LX61+ with regards rtpMIDI and how I was surprised that this otherwise quite well equipped MIDI keyboard controller did not have a class compliant interface.
+Well, after a little hunting around (okay, a lot of hunting around) for something that would suit my needs and actually work, I ended up replacing my Nektar Impact LX61+ with a Novation Impulse 61.

 Wow, what a great decision!
 Subjectively, the Novation Impulse is wholly intuitive making it much easier to use and delivering for me anyway, a faster workflow than the Nektar.

 No drivers, no fancy software is included.
-Oh, that's because the Novation Impulse 61 is CLASS COMPLIANT!
+Oh, that's because the Novation Impulse 61 is err...
+CLASS COMPLIANT!

 Hooking up the Impulse 61 was a breeze.
 My iConnectivity mio saw it straight-away.
 A little editing of names in Auracle and rtpMIDI and I was good to go.